Fierykev/LDPRT/README.md

 For subsurface scattering, the random walk algorithm is implemented.
 By choosing several randomly generated paths, the subsurface scattering of skin is approximated.
 After moving a set distance, the path is randomly rotated by a certain number of degrees before proceeding.
-Hence, subsurface scattering is implemented via monte carlo integration.
+Unfortunately, the effects of subsurface scattering are hard to see since random walk converges slowly.
+Since PRTs must cast millions of rays just for shadows, it is not feasible to produce enough rays for random walk to yield the correct results

 <p align="center"><img src="media/image9.png" width="400" height="400" /></p>